dzufferey/scadla/README.md

     * choosing window size according to screen size, and allow resizing
     * moving the point of view

-* GUI
- - try to avoid the serialization when launching the GUI
- - more robust way to transfer data between the main program and the GUI

 * Assemblies: group of object linked by joints (can move), the goal is to make it easier to visualized larger projects and make sure everything fits/move properly
   - better notation for the connections
   - joint: what about time transformers (for min-max travel)